Women of Trachis

 In September, The Classical Greek Theatre Festival presented by Westminster College will mount and tour a new production of Sophocles’ tragic masterpiece Women of Trachis, a play rarely read and infrequently seen in performance.
 Here is a brief synopsis of the play’s plot:

-Javen Tanner will direct and adapt the production, featuring an American translation by the poet C.K.
+Women of Trachis is directed and adapted by Javen Tanner, and features an American translation by the poet C.K.
 Williams and classicist Gregory W. Dickerson.
-Spencer Brown will create the set design, and costumes will be designed and built by Andrea Davenport.
-The production will use character and neutral masks, and medieval-inspired costumes and music will further set a unique tone for this Greek classic.
+The set design was created by Spencer Brown, and costumes were designed and built by Andrea Davenport.
+The production uses character and neutral masks, and medieval-inspired costumes and music further set a unique tone for this Greek classic.